COMMUNITY BASED LIVING

 Single-Sex floors are available in Nicolson Hall.

-The Residential College is a new option for first year students that offers unique faculty-student interaction in a community that bridges the academic and residential experience.
-Octavio Flores-Cuadra, a professor in Romance Languages and Literatures, serves as pre-major advisor to all residents living in this area and collaborates with the RAs to sponsor events that provide opportunities for intellectual, artistic and social learning.
-Students who choose to be part of this program will reside in Nicolson Hall for their first two years and will have an opportunity to develop an especially close relationship with their faculty advisor.
+The Residential College, now in its second year, offers first year students unique faculty-student interaction in a community that bridges the academic and residential experience.
+Octavio Flores-Cuadra, a professor in Romance Languages and Literatures, along with two student peer-advisors, serves as pre-major advisor to all residents living in this area and collaborates with the RAs to sponsor events that provide opportunities for intellectual, artistic and social learning.
+Prof. Flores-Cuadra keeps in close contact with residents throughout both semesters, and is available to answer questions and refer them to other departments, as he advises them on their successful academic performance as well as their integration into campus life.
+In addition, this advisor is proactive in introducing students to academic resources on campus.
 Students are expected to participate in programs and community service projects sponsored by the Residential College.
+Students who choose to be part of this program will reside in Nicolson Hall for their first two years.